AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/data-partners/acxiom-prospecting-data-import.md

     * **Folder path** - If subdirectories in a bucket are used a path could be provided as a starting path in data selection
     * **Connect to Source** - This button will only be enabled once an Account Name, a valid [!DNL Acxiom] authentication key, and a properly formatted S3 access key and session key is provided.

-## Data Selection ##
+## Data Selection
-Selecting file in the desired bucket and sub directory, can be performed here.
+Select the file that you want to ingest from the desired bucket and sub-directory.
 A preview of the data can be provided once delimiter and compression type is defined.
-While JSON and Parquet are listed, we have seen no indication that these formats should be expected by [!DNL Acxiom] processing and will not be supported in the long term.
 <br>    ![File preview.](../../../../images/tutorials/create/acxiom-prospect-suppression-data-sourcing/image-source-preview.png)

-## Dataset Definition  ##
+>[!NOTE]
+>
+>While JSON and Parquet are listed, we have seen no indication that these formats should be expected by [!DNL Acxiom] processing and will not be supported in the long term.
+## Provide dataset and dataflow details

 * **Dataset Details**
   * **Target Dataset (Required)** - Data ingested into Adobe will be propagated to the data lake.
 The dataset will define where the data will ultimately reside.